-Accidental Death and Dismemberment (AD&D), similar to Term Life coverage, gives your beneficiary a payment if you lose your life due to an accident.
+Accidental Death and Dismemberment (AD&D), gives your beneficiary a payment if you lose your life due to an accident.
 A payment is made if you lose your hand, foot, or sight in an accident.
 AD&D coverage is available as follows: